Dianes-Git/AWS-Cloudfront-S3-Hosting/README.md

   }
 }
 ```
-Edit: Replace <YOUR_TERRAFORM_ORG> with your Terraform Cloud organization name and <YOUR_TERRAFORM_WORKSPACE> with the workspace name you created in Terraform Cloud.
+Replace <YOUR_TERRAFORM_ORG> with your Terraform Cloud organization name and <YOUR_TERRAFORM_WORKSPACE> with the workspace name you created in Terraform Cloud.

 ### ✅ **4.
 Set Up AWS Credentials in Terraform Cloud**
 1️⃣ Navigate to Terraform Cloud, Select your organization and workspace (<YOUR_WORKSPACE_NAME>).